-Table 23: PINGRESP Message
+Table 24: PINGRESP packet

-As with MQTT, a PINGRESP message is the response to a PINGREQ message and means ”yes I am alive”.
-Keep Alive messages flow in either direction, sent either by a connected client or the gateway.
+As with MQTT, a PINGRESP packet is the response to a PINGREQ packet and means ”yes I am alive”.
+Keep Alive packets flow in either direction, sent either by a connected client or the gateway.
 Its format is illustrated in Table 23: it has only a header and no variable part.

-Moreover, a PINGRESP message is sent by a gateway to inform a sleeping client that it has no more buffered messages for that client, see Section 6.14 for further details.
+Moreover, a PINGRESP packet is sent by a gateway to inform a sleeping client that it has no more buffered packets for that client, see Section 6.14 for further details.

+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Messages Remaining

+The number of messages left when a client is sent back to sleep.
+Optional - only used at the end of a client awake period.
+Values can be: